edwardfue/class-project/README.md

-# class-project
+# Spring2021

-Hello here are some of my porject that I work on in college.
+Hello here are some project that I work on during one of class in ther spring of 2021.
-I'm open for any suggestion how how to make some the code be more effecitive
+Open for suggestion on how to improve or make some the clodes look more clearner or more effective.
+Thank You!